ashumskyy/grape-choice-project-3/README.md

 Many of us have on occasion been tasked with the chore of selecting a bottle of wine for a house-warming gift or holiday party and found ourselves overwhelmed by the sheer volume of options on the shelf!
 So we set out to build a wine selection dashboard to make it easier for the occasional wine drinker to find his/her next great wine or **"Grape Choice"**.

 ## Data Description
 We used a wine review dataset which was scraped from WineEnthusiast in 2017, available on Kaggle [here](https://www.kaggle.com/datasets/zynicide/wine-reviews).
 The original dataset contained nearly 130,000 records of wine and included the following columns: the label title, points, price, varietal, winery, country, province, region, designation, reviewers' name and twitter handle and the reviewers' description of the wine.
 We cleaned the data in Pandas/Python as follows: removed null values, dropped wines priced over $200 and condensed the dataset to the last 50 years.
 The final, cleaned dataset contained over 99,000 records.
-The final dataset was uploaded to a sqlite3 database.
+The final dataset was uploaded to a SQLite database.

 ## Web Application Overview

-- We deployed Flask as the web server to host the page routes and import the data housed in the sqlite3 database through sqlAlchemy.
+- We deployed Flask as the web server to host the page routes and import the data housed in the SQLite database through SQLAlchemy.
 - The web application navigation contains links to 3 webpages (Project Overview, Dashboard and Our Team) and a link to this GitHub repository.
 - To see the live version of the website application, download the source code and launch the Flask app.py file.